-Total Registered Training Participants - The 2009/10 target assumes growth consistent with a rolling average of net growth over the six months prior to when this service plan was prepared, with a heavier weighting on the final three months in light of rapidly changing economic conditions.
+• Total Registered Training Participants - The 2009/10 target assumes growth consistent with a rolling average of net growth over a six-month period at the end of fiscal 2008/09, with a heavier weighting on the final three months (Jan-March 2009) in light of rapidly changing economic conditions.
 Lower growth is targeted in the following years.
 In the event of further deterioration in economic conditions, even modest growth will require aggressive efforts to sustain.
-Targets remain subject to refinement based on industry and training provider consultations (ongoing when this service plan was prepared), aimed in part at ensuring alignment with longer-term labour-market needs.